 Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.Galatians 6:10

-Christians should meet together in person, but in this current situation we know that at times it may not be prudent or possible to do so.
-For this reason we are using an online tool to allow us to meet together as a church family almost as often as we would in normal circumstances.
+Christians should meet together in person, but we know that at times it is not prudent or possible to do so – either as individuals or as a nation.
+For this reason we have set up an online tool to allow us to meet together as a church family in such situations.

 You can find out more about how to use this tool by clicking here.
-Whether or not you are part of our regular church family, you can listen to previous and new sermons (which we’ll still record) online here.
+Whether or not you are part of our regular church family, you can listen to previous and new sermons online here.

 If you are feeling unwell

-Continue to follow medical and government advice, including but not limited to contacting 111 – but also (should DCF meetings continue or resume in person) please do not attend, for the safety and well-being of the whole church family.
+Please continue to follow medical and government advice, including but not limited to contacting 111 – but also please do not attend meetings in person when you are feeling unwell, for the safety and well-being of the whole church family.

 If you have been exposed to or have contracted coronavirus, and have recently spent time with church family, please contact the pastor to let him know.